subzero161/flask-with-db/README.md

 Connect your flask app to a local SQLite DB that is within your repo folder;
 Inside your flask app, create a new route called ‘/patients’;
 Within the patient-patients route, display the list of patients retrieve from the SQlite DB;
+Deploy to Azure or GCP, insert in IP of machines in readme.md file in repo;
+Share github URL with me in classroom;